Plumbing Leak Detection Serving Plain City, UT

 Copper pitted by aggressive water weeps behind drywall long before it stains.
 Catching it at the detection stage keeps the repair small.

-- Call or schedule online.
+- Start with a call — or book online.
 Book your leak detection in Plain City online or by phone and pick a 2-hour window.
 We confirm in under five minutes with the assigned tech's name and photo.

 - On-site diagnosis.
-On arrival we diagnose the leak detection on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
-You see the issue and the fix before we start.
+Diagnosis happens on-site: free for most leak detection repairs, $39 on minor service calls (waived if you proceed).
+Nothing starts until you've seen the issue and the plan.

 Leak detection in Plain City is priced from $99, flat-rate and quoted in writing before any work begins — no hourly creep, no surprise add-ons.
 Seniors (65+) and military save 10% on labor, and financing covers jobs over $1,500 at 0% APR for 12 months.
 Comparing leak detection cost in Plain City?
 The written flat rate holds for 30 days, and 0% financing covers the larger jobs.

-Plain City homeowners choose us for leak detection because we're genuinely local to Weber County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
-Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Utah's semi-arid interior.
+For leak detection in Plain City, homeowners get a genuinely Weber County-local outfit — family-owned since 1974, CSLB #1098234, bonded and insured — with salaried (never commissioned) technicians, written flat-rate quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Utah's semi-arid interior.
 Looking for a leak detection company in Plain City, UT?
 That's exactly what we are — local, licensed, and accountable to Weber County.

 We quote leak detection on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate leak detection quote is written and good for 30 days.